FalconPanel/documentation/panel/1.0/getting_started.md

 ## Picking a Server OS

-Pterodactyl runs on a wide range of operating systems, so pick whichever you are most comfortable using.
+Falcon runs on a wide range of operating systems, so pick whichever you are most comfortable using.

 ::: warning
 Pterodactyl does not support most OpenVZ systems due to incompatibilities with Docker.
 If you are planning on running